-- 10.1.4 Envelope to envelope contact in approximate level flight will generally not be penalized. - 10.1.5 In case the competitor suffering the collision is not able to fly further tasks after the collision, the Director may award him points for the lost tasks in that flight.
-(COH)
+- 10.1.4 Envelope to envelope contact in approximate level flight will generally not be penalized. - 10.1.5 (NOT USED)

 10.2 DANGEROUS FLYING

 Dangerous flying (e.g. any flying creating an unnecessary risk to other balloons, or people on the ground), not necessarily causing a collision, will be penalized up to disqualification from the event (GS 5.3).